Kingerthanu/CPP_GLSL_Goobabs/README.md

 ...

-The Current Program Is Generating A Julia Set Mandelbrot.
+The Current Program Is Generating A Julia Set Mandelbrot In Which Is Adjusted To Only Generate As A Uniform Circle.
+As the Process Runs, You Will See Generally 7 Main Mandel Wormholes Generating All Stepping From A Generally Equally Spaced Section.

 ----------------------------------------------------------------------------